 Each Premium FT Share was issued as a flow-through share within the meaning of the Income Tax Act (Canada).
 Proceeds from the sale of the Premium FT Shares will be used to incur Canadian exploration expenses as defined in Subsection 66.1(6) of the Income Tax Act and flow-through mining expenditures as defined in Subsection 127(9) of the Income Tax Act.
-Such proceeds were renounced to the subscribers with an effective date of December 31, 2022.
+Such proceeds will be renounced to the subscribers with an effective date not later than